spring-attic/spring-hadoop/README.md

-> **NOTICE: The Spring for Apache Hadoop project will reach End-Of-Life status on April 5th, 2019.
-We will publish occasional 2.5.x maintenance releases as needed up until that point and will then move the project to the attic.
-The current Spring for Apache Hadoop 2.5.0 release is built using Apache Hadoop version 2.7.3 and should be compatible with the latest releases of the most popular Hadoop distributions.**
+> **NOTICE: The Spring for Apache Hadoop project has reached End-Of-Life status on April 5th, 2019.
+The final Spring for Apache Hadoop 2.5.0 release was built using Apache Hadoop version 2.7.3 and no new releases are planned.**

 The [Spring for Apache Hadoop](https://projects.spring.io/spring-hadoop/) project provides extensions to [Spring](https://projects.spring.io/spring-framework/), [Spring Batch](https://projects.spring.io/spring-batch/),